AAlab1819/ProjectTeam01-B/README.md

         return 0;
         }

-The DP part is when we use 'bool solve' function for the memoization, to store the calculation so that it keeps the records of the results and does not run the same input more than once.
+The DP part is when we use 'bool solve' function for the memoization, which is the optimization technique to store the calculation so they don't need to be recalculated.
 So it 'supposedly' should save time.
-The memory allocation of greedy is also significantly less than DP as DP require the creation of array with size of n, where n may be a number as big as 10^9.
+But, as we can see, the time complexity is not as efficient as we expected to be.

 **TIME COMPLEXITY   : O(N^4)** | **MEMORY ALLOCATION : 0<=k<=10^9**